A Massive Scale Semantic Similarity Dataset of Historical English: Dataset Construction and Evaluation

-Table \ref{pipelineEval} shows recall, precision and F1 for associated articles when the neural model is used in combination with the rule based approach.
+We evaluate this method on a hand-labeled dataset of 214 scans.
+Full details of this dataset are given in the appendix.
+Table \ref{pipelineEval} evaluates recall, precision and F1 for associated articles.
 The F1 of 93.7 is high, and precision is extremely high.
-Errors typically occur when there is an error in the layout analysis model or when contents are very similar, for instance, grouping multiple obituaries into a single article.
+Errors typically occur when there is an error in the layout analysis or when contents are very similar, \textit{e.g.}, grouping multiple obituaries into a single article.